Home / Addiction / Is DUI a Felony in Hawaii?

 A driver may pass the breathalyzer test but when the blood test results show high levels of THC (the active ingredient in pot) the driver is likely to be charged with a felony.

 Do you have to take a breathalyzer test or other tests to determine the level of intoxicants in your body while driving in the Aloha State?
-According to NOLO.com, you don’t have to but expect to pay a price for refusing to be tested:

-1st offense: one year loss of license
+1st offense: one-year loss of license

 2nd offense: two years loss of license

-3rd offence: two years loss of license
+3rd offense: two years loss of license

 What about minimum jail time for a DUI offense in Hawaii?
-Once again, the penalty increases with each offense:
+Once again, the

 1st offense: no minimum required jail time